 Managing student loans can be a complicated process; learning how to pay them on time and navigate your loan servicer website takes some getting used to.
 The last thing you want is to switch loan servicers and start the process over again.

 But sometimes that’s out of your control.
-Student loans are often transferred to a new servicer, either from a company buyout or federal loans being transferred.
+Student loans are often transferred to a new servicer, either from a company buyout or from federal loans being transferred.
 However, in general, having your loans transferred shouldn’t affect your repayment plan.
 Here’s what to know.

 When your loan servicer gets bought or your loans are transferred, you will receive a notice from your current student loan servicer and a welcome letter from your new servicer.
 The promissory note that you sign for each new student loan requires both the old and the new servicer to notify you of the change.
 You should receive a letter from each of them when there is a servicer transfer.
+You may also receive notice from the Department of Education if your federal student loans are being transferred.

 While loan terms won’t change if your student loan servicer changes, it can lead to a confusing shuffling of funds, some of which take borrowers by surprise.
 You will see a different servicer on your credit reports, and you’ll need to familiarize yourself with different customer support.
 The new servicer may also have a different website or payment plan options.
 The new servicer should communicate any significant changes in the welcome letter.